dfki-ric/pytransform3d/README.md

 ## Contributing

 If you wish to report bugs, please use the issue tracker at Github.
-If you would like to contribute to pytransform, just open an issue or a merge request.
+If you would like to contribute to pytransform3d, just open an issue or a merge request.